 Health disparities and inequities result from numerous interactions between community environments, social pressures, lifestyle factors and economic conditions.
-In California, minority populations have a higher incidence of chronic diseases, higher mortality rates and worse health outcomes.
+In California, these social determinants of health result in minority populations having a higher incidence of chronic diseases, higher mortality rates and worse health outcomes.
 In addition, low-income residents, regardless of race, lack access to regular medical care and lack adequate health insurance coverage, if any at all.
-The Health Services Department has emphasized these programs to reduce these disparities; however, resources, staffing, and community awareness must be increased in order to be effective.
+The Health Services

+Department has emphasized these programs to reduce these disparities; however, resources, staffing, and community awareness must be increased in order to be effective.